-Past awards ceremonies have been presided over by the U.S. Attorney General, and have been attended annually by approximately 500 crime victims and survivors, victim advocates, and allied professionals from around the Nation.
+Past awards ceremonies have been presided over by the U.S. Attorney General, and have been attended by hundreds of crime victims and survivors, victim advocates, and allied professionals from around the Nation.

 - Allied Professional Award

 - Survivor Voices Award

 - Tomorrow's Leader Award

 This award recognizes an individual, team, or program from a specific discipline that works alongside the victim assistance field including, but not limited to, health care, education, legal, social work, and first responder (e.g., law enforcement, emergency services, firefighters, and rescue professions) communities, for their contributions to the crime victims field or extraordinary acts of valor in support of crime victims.
 Nominees can include, but are not limited to, teams, programs, and paid or volunteer personnel from state, local, Tribal, and federal government agencies; nonprofit organizations; and institutions of higher education.